 Oliver is a historian by training, and received his undergraduate, masters and doctoral degrees from the University of Oxford.
 He created the Thames Valley Country House Partnership in 2013 as a way of linking entrepreneurial ideas in the heritage sector with researchers in the University of Oxford.
-In his position as Knowledge Exchange Fellow he has co-ordinated a range of collaborative projects with country houses, and co-supervises a Knowledge Transfer Partnership in partnership with the National Trust.
+In his position as Heritage Engagement Fellow, University of Oxford he has co-ordinated a range of collaborative projects with country houses, and co-supervises a Knowledge Transfer Partnership in partnership with the National Trust.

 Q: What is your background?
 Why are you doing this?

 A: I was teaching in the third year of my D.Phil, and learned about the Yorkshire Country House Partnership, which has been going since 1999.
 I had always been interested in design and country houses, so this sort of venture seemed an exciting idea.

 A: Entrepreneurship is about seeing a gap, and going for it.
 People often don’t have the time or inclination to fully understand other people’s ideas, so being able to translate or bridge the gap is a key part of the process.

 Q: What made you decide to become an entrepreneur?